pechorka/async-archetucture/initial_architecture.md

 AccountLog:
 1) UserID uuid
-2) Reason enum // enum values are: task assigment, task completion, pay day
+2) Reason enum // enum values are: task assignment, task completion, payday
 3) Sum float // can be positive or negative
 3) When datetime